South African Rugby Union: SANZAR

 However, the biggest bone of contention surrounded the expansion of the Super Rugby competition.
 SANZAR, a consortium of the South African, Australian, and New Zealand governing bodies, expanded their Super 12 competition to 14 teams, a change that took effect in 2006.
 South Africa was entitled to add one franchise to the four from the Super 12 era.
 In a controversial move, the Southern Spears franchise was assured a place in the 2007 and 2008 competitions, with an increasingly unpopular promotion/relegation system established to keep the total of South African Super 14 teams at its allotted five.
 Van Rooyen was widely viewed as being responsible for this arrangement, which was generally opposed by the existing Super 12/14 sides.
 The South African government attempted to step in to address perceived problems within Van Rooyen's administration, but he survived two years of attempts to oust him.
-Finally, at the 2006 SARU General Meeting, Van Rooyen was voted out in favour of Oregan Hoskins, who immediately promised a more decentralised management style.
-Shortly after the election, it was alleged that Van Rooyen had offered a bribe of ZAR 3 million (US$485,000) plus a Springboks test against France to the Free State union in exchange for the union changing its vote in the presidential election in his favour.
-Hoskins soon announced that a planned investigation into Van Rooyen's administration would go forward.
+Finally, at the February 2006 SARU General Meeting, Van Rooyen was voted out.

+Oregan Hoskins, who promised a more decentralised management style, was voted in.
+After the election, it was alleged by Free State Rugby Union president Harold Verster that Van Rooyen had offered a bribe of ZAR 3 million (US$485,000) plus a Springboks test against France to the Free State union in exchange for the union changing its vote in the presidential election in his favour.
+Hoskins announced that a planned investigation into Van Rooyen's administration would go forward.
+In June 2006 Van Rooyen was banned from serving in any capacity on the general council or committees of the South African Rugby Union.

 As for the Spears issue, the SARU Presidents' Council issued a recommendation on 24 March 2006 that SA Rugby revisit the decision to admit the Spears.
 On 19 April 2006, the decision to admit the Spears was officially overturned by SARU.